 This is a rapidly evolving situation and the risk assessment will be updated as needed.

 There is currently no vaccine to prevent COVID-19 or specific treatment for it.
 The best way to prevent illness is to avoid being exposed to the virus.
-Precautions for avoiding COVID-19 are the same as for other contagious respiratory illnesses, such as influenza (flu).

 - Avoid touching your eyes, nose, and mouth

 - Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom; before eating; after blowing your nose, coughing, or sneezing; and before and after coming in contact with others

 - Stay home as much as possible

 - Make sure you have access to several weeks of medication and supplies in case you need to stay home for prolonged periods of time